lierdakil/pandoc-crossref/README.md

 * `codeBlockCaptions`: if True, parse table-style code block captions.
 * `autoSectionLabels`, default `false`: Automatically prefix all section labels with `sec:`.
 Note that this messes with pandoc's automatic header references.
 * `autoEqnLabels`, default `false`: Automatically number all display equations (i.e. ones defined using `$$...$$`/`\[...\]`).
 Note that you won't be able to reference equations without explicit labels.
+* `tableEqns`, default `false`: Typeset equations and equation numbers in tables instead of embedding numbers into equations themselves.
+Depending on output format, this might work better or worse.

 #### Item title format